ethannicholas/Frost/docs/operators.md

     processString(x)

-assuming `processString` is declared to take a single parameter of type `String`, this code will produce the message `no match found for method processString(panda.core.Object)`.
+assuming `processString` is declared to take a single parameter of type `String`, this code will produce the message `no match found for method processString(frost.core.Object)`.
 As far as the compiler is concerned, the variable `x` has type `Object`, and so one cannot call the method `processString` on it.